Touffaya/CSI5308_ass3_yoyo/README.md

-CSI5308_ass3_yoyo
+University of Ottawa - CSI5308 - Principles of Distributed Computing Fall 2014 - Assignement 3 by Arthur Bourjac

 =================

-Repository for the 3rd assignement of CSI5308 - Principles of Distributed Computing
+This assignment is the implement of the Yoyo algorithm with Pruning seen in class.

+The aim of this project is to test the algorithm on multiple graphs to get a approximation of the complexity.